- Search The Registry

 - My Account

-His successor, Lyndon Baines Johnson, had a poor record on civil rights issues, to some people’s surprise, he took up the cause.
+His successor, Lyndon Baines Johnson, had a poor record on civil rights issues; to some people’s surprise, he took up the cause.
 Senator Richard Russell was one of the main opponents vowing to fight the legislation to the bitter end.
-He organized 18 Southern Democratic senators in filibustering the bill.
+He organized 18 Southern Democratic senators to filibuster the bill.
 In June, however, Russell privately told two Senate leaders that he would end the filibuster and allow a vote to be taken.
-The Senate passed it, 73-27.
+The Senate passed it 73-27.
 The Civil Rights Act was enacted on July 1, 1964

-The Civil Rights Act also attempted to deal with the problem of the denial of the vote to Blacks in the Deep South, stating that uniform standards must prevail for establishing the right to vote.
-Schooling to sixth grade constituted legal proof of literacy, and the attorney general was given power to initiate legal action in any area where he found a pattern of resistance to the law.
+The Civil Rights Act also attempted to deal with the problem of the denial of the vote to Blacks in the Deep South, stating that uniform standards must prevail to establish the right to vote.
+Schooling to sixth grade constituted legal proof of literacy.
+The attorney general was given the power to initiate legal action in any area where he found a pattern of resistance to the law.

-A brief summary of the wording follows: An Act
+A summary of the wording follows: An Act